 When in our house, we didn’t get to choose our neighbors.
 In full time RV life, we love to make new friends and plan future meet-ups along our route.
 The full time RV community has been very welcoming to us.

 Everyday errands like getting mail or a haircut are a much bigger hassle than when we were stationary.
-Read the tips and tricks we’ve learned for getting mail on the road here.
+Be sure to check out the tips and tricks we’ve learned for getting mail on the road.

 Have you ever owned a house?